0xPolygon/Polygon-Improvement-Proposals/PIPs/PIP-72.md

 ## Backwards Compatibility

-This proposal maintains full backwards compatibility across all operational aspects of the network.

 ### Protocol Level

 The implementation preserves complete compatibility with existing infrastructure.
 All current P2P protocols remain unchanged, ensuring that existing node software continues to function without modification.
 The witness protocol operates as an additive enhancement rather than a replacement for existing protocols, allowing it to coexist with current network communication mechanisms.
 Full nodes continue operating normally and can participate in the network exactly as they did before, with no required changes to their core functionality.